Sure Dividend

 Most importantly, it has massive distribution and scale capabilities, which allow it to keep prices low.

-In addition, Target operates in a defensive niche of the retail business.
-Discount retail tends to hold relatively well during economic downturns when consumers typically shift from higher-priced retailers.
+In addition, Target operates in a defensive retail niche.
+Discount retail tends to hold relatively well during economic downturns, when consumers typically shift from higher-priced retailers.

 Target’s earnings-per-share during the Great Recession are as follows:

 Target was remarkably resilient during the Great Recession.
-It suffered a 14% decline in 2008 but followed this with three consecutive years of double-digit earnings growth.
+Although it suffered a 14% decline in 2008, it followed this with three consecutive years of double-digit earnings growth.

-Target again performed very well in 2020, a year in which the U.S. economy entered a recession due to the pandemic.
+Target again performed very well in 2020, when the U.S. economy entered a recession due to the pandemic.
 And yet, Target continues to increase its dividend reliably each year.

 Valuation & Expected Returns

-We expect Target to generate earnings-per-share of $7.60 this year.
-As a result, the stock is currently trading at a price-to-earnings ratio of 14.5.
-This is below our fair value estimate of 16.0 times earnings, meaning the stock appears slightly undervalued right now.
+We expect Target to generate earnings-per-share of $9.50 this year.
+As a result, the stock is currently trading at a price-to-earnings ratio of 15.5.
+This is below our fair value estimate of 17.0 times earnings, meaning the stock appears undervalued right now.

-If the P/E multiple expands from 14.5 to 16.0 over the next five years, shareholder returns would be increased by 2.0% per year.
+If the P/E multiple expands from 15.5 to 17.0 over the next five years, shareholder returns will be increased by 1.5% per year.

-In addition, Target shares currently yield 4.0%.
-And we expect 10% annual EPS growth over the next five years.
-Putting it all together, Target stock is expected to generate annual returns of 16.0% over the next five years.
+In addition, Target shares currently yield 3.0%.
+We expect 9% annual EPS growth over the next five years, so Target stock is expected to generate annual returns of 13.5% over the next five years.

 Final Thoughts

-After raising its dividend this year, Target eclipsed 55 years of annual dividend increases.
-As a result, Target has cemented its position in the exclusive Dividend Kings list.
+After raising its dividend this year, Target eclipsed 56 years of annual dividend increases, cemented its position in the exclusive Dividend Kings list.

-It has maintained so many years of dividend increases due to its leading position in the retail industry.
-It has also adapted to the difficult climate for brick-and-mortar retailers extremely well, thanks to new store formats and huge investments in e-commerce.
+Due to its leading position in the retail industry, it has maintained so many years of dividend increases.
+It has also adapted extremely well to the difficult climate for brick-and-mortar retailers, thanks to new store formats and huge investments in e-commerce.

-The company should benefit from these growth catalysts.
-This should allow Target to continue raising its dividend for many years to come.
+These growth catalysts should benefit the company, allowing Target to continue raising its dividend for many years to come.

 Target stock exhibits high total return potential.
-We expect double-digit annual returns for Target stock over the next five years, making the stock a buy.
+We expect double-digit annual returns over the next five years, making it a buy.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: